nmmmnu/HM4/README.md

 ---
 ### Memtable

 Memtable is stored in memory in SkipList.

+---
+### Memtable with Skiplist

-SkipList is very fast O(Log N) structure, very similar to binary tree.
+SkipList is very fast O(Log N) structure, with performance very similar to binary tree.

 It is much faster than a vector O(Amortized Log N), but slower than hashtable O(Amortized 1).